scratchedcorolla/EXE9/README.md

-**src contains the source code of EXE9, as one python file: "EXE9.py"**
+**"build" contains a copy of the latest release's source code, along with any files needed for EXE9 to run independently, such as logos and icons.**

 ###